backmarket-oss/kube-transition-metrics/README.md

     memory: 58Mi
 ```

-Annotations to configure DataDog agent to scrape Prometheus/OpenMetrics metrics
+To configure the DataDog agent to scrape Prometheus/OpenMetrics metrics, use
-are as follows:
+these annotations:

 ```yaml
 podAnnotations: